WideLearning/notes/terms commonly used in Bayesian statistics.md

 Here the only latent variable is $C$, and it is also the variable that we will estimate.

 In Bayesian philosophy we never start from scratch.
-If we want to find out something about the distribution of the latent variables, we must know something about it distribution beforehand.
+If we want to find out something about the distribution of the latent variables, we must know something about this distribution beforehand.
 This distribution of latents, which we select before (ideally) we even got any data, is called a [[prior distribution]] or simply a prior.

 Luckily, we don't need to know it exactly, even a crude approximation will be enough, if we have enough data to refine it.
 In some sense it is similar to Newton's method, where we also have to provide the initial approximation of the answer.